 You only need to google “Academic Writing tips” to be lost in a plethora of voices.

-However, Researcher Coach takes the time to break down the academic writing process into actionable blocks that you can apply right away.
+However, Katy from Researcher Coaching takes the time to break down the academic writing process into actionable blocks that you can apply right away.

 There are no extra tools or resources required; just yourself and the willingness to try a new approach.